Podcast

 Ep.
 49 Conspiracy theories, information literacy, and theological schools

-The rise of conspiracy theories and a lack of trust in institutions in societies have given some leaders in the church pause to consider the impact.
-In this episode, Rob Saler, Ph.D., of Christian Theological Seminary in Indianapolis, says theological schools can play a role in combatting these issues.
+The rise of conspiracy theories and a diminishing trust in societal institutions have given some church leaders pause to consider the impact.
+In this episode, Rob Saler, Ph.D., Christian Theological Seminary in Indianapolis, suggests that theological institutions can contribute to addressing these challenges.

 Podcast